How to become a Royal Navy rating

 - pass fitness and medical tests

 After applying, you'll be invited to talk to someone at your local armed forces careers office about what you want to do.
-You'll then attend an interview and assessment.
+You will then take the Naval Service Recruiting Test (NSRT) and then an interview and assessment.

 You'll find more details about being a rating from the Royal Navy.